RoboticAgents/cup-stacking-evoarm/writing/report.md

 ## Challenges and Learning Experiences

-TODO: Discuss any challenges you have encountered during the work on this assignment and describe the biggest learning takeaways.
+Discuss any challenges you have encountered during the work on this assignment and describe the biggest learning takeaways.